seraphgrid/pulsar/README.md

 - The future changes can break your config.
 - Scirpts that start's with `t` can be opened using terminal.
 - All of the scripts can be configured through config files in `configs`.

+# Todos

+- Font icons support.
+- Option to disable hidden files.
+- Script to list and open manpages.
+- Script to that holds list of keybindings.
+- Script to search using specific search engine.
+- Script that takes file with list and open's the specific list item.